The votes are in!

 Four new capital improvement projects will be funded from the $294,000 West Bellevue allotted budget, thanks to the 362 ballots that were returned:

-Chism Beach Park Invasive Vegetation Removal & Native Planting
+Chism Beach Park Invasive Vegetation Removal and Native Planting

 Street and Stair Lighting to South Bellevue Light Rail Station